lzbbest/Rhythmic-Component-Analysis-Tool/README.txt

 Os, Sys, Numpy, Scipy, Pandas, Matplotlib, PyQt4, Shutil and Pyinstaller are the required Python packages.

-These packages are needed to be installed before running code.
+These corresponding version of third-party packages are needed to be installed before running code.

 Parameters: